joseph-tan/GCD-Course-Project/CodeBook.md

 ## Processed Data

-* subject_test/subject_train were merged and converted to a factor variable "Subject" with 30 levels - 1:30, each representing one subject.
+subject_test/subject_train were merged and converted to a factor variable "Subject" with 30 levels - 1:30, each representing one subject.

-* y_test/y_train were merged and converted to a factor variable "Activity" with 6 levels - WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING, each representing one activity.
+y_test/y_train were merged and converted to a factor variable "Activity" with 6 levels - WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING, each representing one activity.

-* x_test/x_train were merged and only the mean(), std() and meanFreq() variables derived from the signals were retained (79 in all), and considered numeric amounts.
-Annex 2 below lists the variables in the processed data.
+x_test/x_train were merged and only the mean(), std() and meanFreq() variables derived from the signals were retained (79 in all), and considered numeric amounts. **Annex 2** below lists the variables in the processed data.

-* For each "Subject-Activity" combination (180 in all - 30 subjects x 6 activities), the average of each of the 79 selected variables across all observations of that "Subject-Activity" combination was taken using the summarise_each(funs(mean)) function.
+For each "Subject-Activity" combination (180 in all - 30 subjects x 6 activities), the average of each of the 79 selected variables across all observations of that "Subject-Activity" combination was taken using the summarise_each(funs(mean)) function.

-* The processed data is a 180 x 81 data frame, with 180 observations corresponding to the 180 unique "Subject-Activity" combinations, and for each combination, the average value of each of the 79 selected variables that contain mean(), std() or meanFreq().
+The processed data is a 180 x 81 data frame, with 180 observations corresponding to the 180 unique "Subject-Activity" combinations, and for each combination, reflects the average value of each of the 79 selected variables that contain mean(), std() or meanFreq().

 ## Annex 1:  Full List of Signals